vmartinv/tiger-compiler/README.md

 # compiler
 This is an implementation of a Tiger compiler following the book "Modern Compiler Implementation in ML" by Andrew W. Appel and the instructions of Guido Macchi (and assistance from Guillermo Grinblat and Martín Ceresa) for a Computer Science course.
 Tiger is a simple, statically-typed programming language with nested functions first introduced in the aforementioned book.

+Build for x86-64 architecture it uses GCC compiler, tested in Linux.

 ## Authors
 * Aldana Ramirez
 * Lautaro Rinaldi